 Wait, didn’t I say you should never store your knives loose in a drawer?
 You shouldn’t.
 Unless they are protected.
 If you only have a few knives, you can purchase knife edge-guards.
 These are like sleeves for the blade of your knife, protecting them from damage while also protecting your fingers.
 If you have many knives, this may be inconvenient, but if you only have one or two, knife sleeves will allow you to store them “loose” in a drawer.
 Messermeister has edge-guards in many sizes.
 This Messermeister 4-Piece Edge-Guard, which has sleeves for an 8-inch chef knife, a 10-inch slicer, a paring knife, and a utility knife will cover the basics for most home cooks.

 I can only give you my opinion on which way is the best way to store knives.
 I think that the magnetic knife strip or the under-cabinet magnetic rack is the best way to store knives in terms of versatility and knife maintenance.
 In terms of child-safety, however, an in-drawer knife block is probably the best.
 When possible, it is always advisable to lock away dangerous items when children are in the house.
+My preference would be the Magnetic Knife Holder from Ouddy because the entire strip is a magnet, unlike wooden strips which only have to thinner magnetic strips.
+This way, the magnetic pull is stronger and your knives, even when very heavy are less likely to slip, especially when you aren’t paying attention when you put them away or pull them down.

 This article contains one or more Amazon affiliate links.
 See full disclosure.